siiway/DC.QQ.TG/README.md

    - Send a message to the bot
    - Visit `https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates`
    - Find the `chat` object and copy the `id` value
+3. (Optional) Set up a webhook for real-time message delivery:
+   - Set up a publicly accessible HTTPS server (required for webhooks)
+   - Configure your domain to point to your server
+   - Set the webhook URL in the configuration
+   - The application will automatically set up the webhook with Telegram
+   - This provides faster and more reliable message delivery than polling

 ## Running the Application